TiarkRompf/reachability/lr/README.md

 ## Overview

-Step-indexed logical relations for proving semantic type soundness of reachability types [1], gradually increasing in complexity.
+Logical relations for proving semantic type soundness of reachability types [1], gradually increasing in complexity.
 More version are forthcoming.

 * [`Stlc`](stlc.v) -- Semantic type soundness proof of the simply typed lambda calculus.
 * [`Stlc_reach`](stlc_reach.v) -- Extend the stlc version with reachability qualifiers.